 This is a classic Punjabi-style Kadhi Pakora recipe with Instant Pot and Stovetop instructions.
 This recipe uses accessible ingredients and has a shortened cook time but remains true to the flavors of traditional Pakistani and North Indian Kadhi.
 The recipe as-is makes a large batch (8-10 servings), or enough for a crowd.
 Adjust servings to 4 to halve the recipe.

-Here's a quick and easy 25-minute Spicy Cashew Chicken recipe with an Indo-Chinese twist.
+Here's a quick and easy 25-minute Cashew Chicken Stir Fry recipe with an Indo-Chinese twist.
 This recipe includes tips on how to get tender chicken and gives intense, yet balanced flavor!
 Gluten-free adaptable!

 Chicken Shashlik (Saucy with Gravy) – Indo-Chinese Recipe